bliff182/movision/README.md

 ## How to Play

+This is a memory game.
 The purpose of this game is to click on each image once, without repeating any characters.
 The images will be shuffled after each click, so you'll need to remember which ones you've already clicked!
 Try and click all 12 characters!

 [Check out the deployed version here!](https://bliff182.github.io/movision/)